Have Questions About Your Kids and Money? Start Here

 Kids and Money

 - Teach.
-If you are looking for successful ways to talk to your kids about money or if you didn’t have good financial role models when you were a child, check out – How Can I Teach My Kids About Money?
-We also have articles with specific recommendations on money games and activities for children and more advanced ones for teens.
+If you are looking for successful ways to talk to your kids about money or if you didn't have good financial role models when you were a child, check out – How Can I Teach My Kids About Money?
+We also have articles with specific recommendations on:

 - Rewards?
 Now that you have ideas on how to teach your children about money, you might question if you should pay them for learning?
 And not just for learning about money.
 As your kids move from grade to grade, you might think about paying them for doing well at school.
 Is it a good idea or is it an incentive you should skip?
 If you aren't sure, check out the article – Should I Be Paying For Grades?
 Helping Kids With School?